How to Sync Trello Cards with Microsoft Excel

 - Create new cards in Trello based on Microsoft Excel rows with specified fields.

-Before we sync Trello cards to Microsoft Excel:
+Before syncing Trello cards to Microsoft Excel:

 - Read Unito’s integration overviews of Trello and Microsoft Excel to better understand the capabilities and limitations of each.